A QSO with me counts for the following:

 The building is of architectural interest (click on image for details)

-I can activate at anytime this CASHOTA Monument which has the ref # G-5009 for the CASHOTA Monuments Award Scheme.
-A QSO with me counts, as I live within the activation zone of the Monument.
+I can activate at anytime, CASHOTA ref # G-2969 Gargrave ROC Bunker.
+A QSO with me counts, as I live within the activation zone of the site.

 World Rivers Award.
 A QSO with me counts for GR-001, River Aire.
 The river is at the end of my garden. (photo's below).